-- Authorization Type Specifies the service as: - Command Administrative authorization to apply to commands entered at specific CLI privilege levels. - Exec Administrative authorization for local console, Telnet, or SSH connections. - Method Name Specifies an authorization method for service requests.
+- Authorization Type Specifies the service as: - authorization Exec Administrative authorization for local console, Telnet, or SSH connections. - Method Name Specifies an authorization method for service requests.
 The "default" method is used for a requested service if no other methods have been defined.
 (Range: 1-64 characters) - Server Group Name Specifies the authorization server group.
 (Range: 1-64 characters)

-The group names "radius" and "tacacs+" specifies all configured RADIUS and TACACS+ hosts (see "Configuring Local/Remote Logon Authentication" on page 239).
-Any other group name refers to a server group configured on the Security > AAA > Server (Configure Group) page.
+The group name "tacacs+" specifies all configured TACACS+ hosts (see "Configuring Local/Remote Logon Authentication" on page 237).
+Any other group name refers to a server group configured on the TACACS+ Group Settings page.
+Authorization is only supported for TACACS+ servers.